Music of L.A. Noire: Production and composition

 L.A.
-Noire features an original score.
-The game's score accompanies the gameplay, alerting players at specific times; musical cues play when players approach items of interest during investigations.
-Like other games published by Rockstar, L.A.
-Noire also contains licensed music tracks provided by an in-game radio.
-Over thirty songs, from artists such as Billie Holiday, Louis Armstrong and Ella Fitzgerald, feature in the game.
-To work on the score, the team engaged Andrew Hale and Simon Hale.
+Noire features an original score composed by brothers Andrew and Simon Hale.
+It accompanies the gameplay, alerting players at specific times; musical cues play when players approach items of interest during investigations.
 Recorded at Abbey Road Studios, the score was inspired by orchestral scores from 1940s films.
-Music supervisor Ivan Pavlovich stated that Rockstar's focus on authenticity and realism inspired the composers to reflect the focus in the music.
-Andrew Hale felt that composing the game's score was a flexible process "about setting a mood", as opposed to a "mechanical" process in which the music was specifically composed to fit with the time frames of the game; the composers decided to focus on the latter after the music was produced.
-They also attempted to compose something that felt accessible to players, avoiding exclusively focusing on swing or jazz.
-Andrew Hale felt that the orchestral score assisted in this.
+Music supervisor Ivan Pavlovich said the composers were inspired to reflect Rockstar's focus on authenticity and realism in their music.
+Andrew Hale found composition a flexible process "about setting a mood" as opposed to a "mechanical" process to fit the game's time period.
+They sought music that felt accessible to players by using an orchestral score and avoiding focusing on swing or jazz.

 To assist with the score, Rockstar engaged Woody Jackson, who had previously collaborated with the team on the music of Red Dead Redemption (2010).
 Jackson re-orchestrated one of the themes and wrote much of the in-game music.
 While the game's score largely uses a live orchestra, Jackson found that this led to difficulties with interactive music as the player can hear the loop; inspired by film noir and the works of musicians like Bernard Herman, Jackson departed from the existing music and wrote original tracks in about a month.

-In addition to the original score and licensed tracks, the game also features original vocal recordings that "create an authentic sound to suit the musical identity of the period".
+Like other games published by Rockstar, L.A.
+Noire contains licensed music tracks provided by an in-game radio.
+Over thirty songs, from artists such as Billie Holiday, Louis Armstrong and Ella Fitzgerald, feature in the game.
+In addition to the original score and licensed tracks, the game features original vocal recordings that "create an authentic sound to suit the musical identity of the period".
 When The Real Tuesday Weld were commissioned to compose the original compositions, they sought vocals that could "evoke the period", ultimately falling upon Claudia Brücken.
 Three vocal tracks were produced: "(I Always Kill) The Things I Love", "Guilty", and "Torched Song".

 Albums

 L.A.
 Noire Official Soundtrack

 L.A.
 Noire Official Soundtrack comprises songs from the game, composed and produced by Andrew Hale and Simon Hale.
-The soundtrack spans 28 tracks, covering a duration of 55 minutes, and features additional songs composed and performed by The Real Tuesday Weld and Claudia Brücken.
+It spans 28 tracks, covering a duration of 55 minutes, and features additional songs composed and performed by the Real Tuesday Weld and Claudia Brücken.
 It was first released on the iTunes Store on 17 May 2011, alongside L.A.
 Noire Remixed.
-The score was recorded at Abbey Road Studios in London.
-Woody Jackson composed incidental music.
+The score was recorded at Abbey Road Studios in London..